hu1909/migrate-jenkins/README.md

 - jobs.zip file
 - workspace.zip file
 - credential.xml file which contains both credential
+  - About this file, we need to identify the credential that we need by going through the file and then copy it to existing credential.xml or combine them together and create a new one

 Place in the same folder with the script and then we can execute the script